jsturma/googlecloudengine-terraform/Readme.md

 This project describe how to manage Google Cloud Engine infrastructure with Terraform.

-For the moment there is just one example, a network with a compute instance (nginx inside) and a firewall which allows to 80 and 22 ports.
+For the moment there two examples:

+* A network with a compute instance (nginx inside) and a firewall which allows to 80 and 22 ports.
+* A GKE cluster with 2 nodes

 ## Deployment